Transferring colleges is not a decision to be taken lightly.

 There are many steps involved when wanting to transfer colleges, and it may be daunting to do it so soon after starting college, but with careful planning, it may be worth it.

 Transferring Colleges Freshman Year

 In some cases, the university in question will also place stipulations on students who decide to transfer this early in their academic career.
-Being able to return to your most recent university and maintaining a clean record (no disciplinary actions or academic suspensions) are the two most common examples of this portion of the transfer process.

 Transferring Colleges Sophomore Year